 Two districts in the West Kazakhstan region that currently receive electricity from Russia are set to reduce their dependence on Russian energy supplies by launching local power sources, according to Nariman Toregaliev, akim (governor) of the West Kazakhstan region.

 «Reducing dependence on foreign sources is one of the most critical issues in the energy sector.
 Currently, the Zhanibek and Bokeiorda districts rely entirely on electricity from the Russian Federation.
-In response, we are negotiating to install a 5-megawatt (MW) gas piston power plant, a project being developed in partnership with the Ministry of Energy,» Toregaliev said during a press conference.
+In response, we are in negotiations to install a 5-megawatt (MW) gas piston power plant, a project being developed in partnership with the Ministry of Energy,» Toregaliev said during a press conference.

 The Bokeiorda and Zhanibek districts meet their electricity demand through Russian supplies totaling 5 MW.
 With the planned 5 MW gas piston power plant funded by a private investor, whose name was not disclosed, these districts are expected to move significantly closer to achieving energy independence.